dozjs/doz/documentation/index.md

 Directives that works only on component

 ##### d:alias
-This attribute allows you to define an unique name that identify the component locally inside component parent.
+This attribute allows you to define a unique name that identify the component locally inside component parent.

 ```javascript
 Doz.component('my-label', {